yan-soon/tp/docs/DeveloperGuide.md

    1. Prerequisites: Multiple modules in the 'Current Modules'. e.g. CS2103T in 'Current Modules'.

    1. Test case: `delete CS2103T`<br>
       Expected: CS2103T module is deleted from 'Current Modules'.
 Details of the deleted module shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete AA1000`<br>
       Expected: No module is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` <br>
       Expected: Similar to previous.